learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to get the current url with javascript?
+## Q 12.7.
+How to get the current url with javascript?

 The `window.location` object can be used to get the current page address (URL) and to redirect the browser to a new page.
 You can also use `document.URL` for **read-only** purpose.